Classroom Assessments

 • THE NECESSITY OF PERFORMANCE OR AUTHENTIC CLASSROOM ASSESSMENTS

-In contrast to lists of splinter skills and individual steps in learner outcomes (such as “add 2-digit numbers with regrouping”), the current more rigorous content standards are holistic and performance-based (such as “solve real-world math problems involving 2-digit numbers”).
+In contrast to individual steps in learner outcomes (such as “add 2-digit numbers with regrouping”), the current, more rigorous content standards are holistic and performance-based (such as “solve real-world math problems involving addition of 2-digit numbers with regrouping”).
 That is, students are expected to actually apply what they have learned in the classroom to scenarios from daily living.
 The mastery of performance standards cannot be determined solely by traditional tests.
 To verify independent and enduring mastery, the assessments must be authentic, life-based, and parallel to the standards themselves.

 EdFOCUS consultants provide teachers with the rationale behind authentic assessments and offer several sample formats.
 These include a variety of original written products, original math problems, error analyses, and the deep-level on-demand analyses of unfamiliar texts and documents.
 Rather than starting from scratch, teachers are also provided actual performance assessments they can adapt.
 EdFOCUS is proud to have samples at all grade levels and subject areas.
 A few are listed below: